-I do not look down on those with a Jewish background, but I wonder what kind of biblical understanding I should expect from a person who has rejected Jesus as the Christ, and who embraces interpretations of the Old Testament handed down over the centuries.
+This is not a criticism, but I wonder what kind of biblical understanding I should expect from a person who has rejected Jesus as the Christ, and who embraces interpretations of the Old Testament handed down over the centuries.

-I am not saying that people of the Jewish faith cannot say truthful things.
+Those of the Jewish faith can say truthful things.
 Yet, Jesus rejected the traditions of the Jewish elders of His day.
 At the same time, the Jewish leaders of Jesus’ day rejected Him and demanded His death.
 I don’t think the best teacher for a believer in Christ is someone who rejects Jesus as the Christ.

-Quite recently I came across a new Study Bible that boasted an abundance of ‘cultural background’ material.
+A while back I purchased a new Study Bible that boasted an abundance of ‘cultural background’ material.
 I asked a friend of mine to look it over and give me his opinion.
 He alerted me to the fact that the primary author of the notes on the Old Testament regarded the Bible as just another collection of ancient literature.
 The author of the notes believed the message of the Old Testament to be mere metaphor, not composed of genuine historical content.
 I would not count that scholar to be a reliable teacher.

 Yet, does it really matter?